-Paid Up Additions: Get the Best Policy Design With This Big Shift
+Paid Up Additions (PUA): Get the Best Policy Design With This Big Shift

-What is the perfect funding ratio between base premium and the paid up additions rider (PUAs)?
-You may be surprised to discover that this question comes up over and over in our one-on-one conversations with people who want to implement the Infinite Banking strategy personally.
-And since whole life policy design is important enough to discuss one-on-one, it’s relevant enough to dedicate some airtime to answering this question upfront, in case you may want to know the same thing.
+What is the perfect funding ratio between base premium and the paid-up additions rider (PUAs)?
+You may be surprised to discover that this question comes up often in our one-on-one conversations with people who want to implement the Infinite Banking Concept personally.
+And since whole life policy design is important enough to discuss one-on-one, it’s relevant enough to dedicate some airtime to answering this question upfront.

-In this article, we dig into the more technical design of a whole life policy.
-We’ll have a candid conversation about why we design policies the way we do, specifically regarding base and PUA premium.
+In this article, we dig into the more technical design of a whole life insurance policy.
+We’ll have a candid conversation about why we design whole life policies the way we do, specifically regarding base and paid-up additions premium.

 Instead of looking at it so closely that your eyes start crossing, you’ll zoom out.
 Then you’ll get the best big-picture and long-term perspective.